April 27, 2026 By Liz Hunt

 Who can get a traditional loan?

-Traditional loans are generally for borrowers with an established business or prior business experience as well as good credit.
-The SBA works to open traditional loans to small business owners who wouldn’t usually qualify or applicants who want to fund a start-up.
+Traditional loans are generally for borrowers with an established business or prior business experience, as well as good credit.
+The SBA works to open traditional loans to small business owners who wouldn’t usually qualify or applicants who want to fund a start up.

 Is a traditional loan right for your business?

-Traditional business loans are often a strong fit for established companies with predictable cash flow and a clear plan for using the funds.
+Traditional business loans are typically a strong fit for established companies with predictable cash flow and a clear plan for using the funds.
 Businesses seeking larger, long-term investments, such as expanding operations, purchasing equipment, or refinancing existing debt, tend to benefit most from these loans.
 They typically offer lower interest rates than many alternative financing options, along with predictable repayment schedules and the ability to plan ahead financially.

 However, traditional loans may not be ideal for every situation.
-Very new businesses or those facing urgent cash needs, might find the application process too slow, and lenders often require strong financial histories or collateral for approval.
+New businesses or those facing urgent cash needs might find the application process too slow, and lenders often require strong financial histories or collateral for approval.
 Compared with alternative financing options like lines of credit or SBA microloans, traditional loans usually provide more favorable rates and longer terms but are less flexible and take more time to secure.
 Evaluating your business’s needs, timing, and risk tolerance can help you determine whether a traditional loan aligns with your growth strategy.

-Apply for an SBA loan with SmartBiz
+Apply for an SBA loan with SmartBiz Bank®

 FAQs